-What Is Neuromuscular Reeducation℠?
+What Is NeuroMuscular Reeducation?

-....in it’s simplicity and efficacy and patients are back to their normal activities in short order.
-This is accomplished by working each involved joint through the fullest possible range of motion during each session after the Neuromuscular Reeducation work and then sending a patient back to the activity that has been causing him or her the problem as soon as possible to demonstrate that the problem has been resolved.
+The “Reeducation” part of the technique is elegant in both its simplicity and efficacy, and patients are generally back to their normal activities in short order.
+This is accomplished by working each involved joint through the fullest possible range of motion after the NMRSM work, and then sending a patient back to the activity that has been causing him/her the problem as soon as possible to demonstrate that the problem has been resolved.